kumar63086/Pabjob/README.md

-# HireMint - MERN Stack Job Portal
+# Pobjob - MERN Stack Job Portal

 HireMint is a comprehensive job portal application designed to connect job seekers with employers.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), it provides a seamless experience for job searching, hiring, and application tracking.